Month 12, Day 17, Thursday 9:00 a.m.

 Damien couldn’t get angry at Sebastien for not being properly socialized.
 It must be hard to get along with other people as the only genius growing up in a small rural city like Vale.
 It must have been stifling, and probably part of what had caused Sebastien to grow such a prickly exterior.
 If he was poor, jealousy at the good fortunes of everyone around him might have played a part too, petty as that would be.
 Even geniuses could be petty.

-Damien’s contemplation ended when they finally stopped on the fourth floor of the tower.
+Damien’s contemplation ended as they entered the fourth floor of the tower.
 A team of coppers with three prognos were casting a divination spell on the University’s spell array.
 That only happened when their own array wasn’t powerful enough.

 Sebastien was sneaking in to watch the coppers in an active investigation!
 It couldn’t have been more perfect if Damien had come up with the idea himself.